-Executive Management Team
+Executive Leadership Team

 This consists of the Chief Executive, and five Group Managers.
-The organisational structure diagram for this executive management structure is referred to as "The Office of the Chief Executive", and a copy is included on the next page.
+The organisational diagram for this executive leadership structure is referred to as "The Office of the Chief Executive", and a copy is included on the next page.